afollestad/material-dialogs/README.md

             public boolean onSelection(MaterialDialog dialog, Integer[] which, CharSequence[] text) {
                 /**
                  * If you use alwaysCallMultiChoiceCallback(), which is discussed below,
-                 * returning false here won't allow the newly selected check box to actually be selected.
+                 * returning false here won't allow the newly selected check box to actually be selected
+                 * (or the newly unselected check box to be unchecked).
                  * See the limited multi choice dialog example in the sample project for details.
                  **/
                  return true;